DrewNaylor/Retiled/docs/eventual-feature-and-behavior-list.md

   - Just remembered that WP8.x allowed people to use the Bing Image of the Day as their lockscreen, so I should offer that as an option.
 Since not everyone likes their devices contacting Bing or Microsoft (or maybe they just want to use something other than Bing Image of the Day), I'll have to allow people to use other sources for daily images.
   - I think the lockscreen was supposed to fade in from black, but it only did that a few times over the years.
 I'd like to have an option to show a fade-in animation.
 - Keyboard since that keyboard was the best in 8.x
+  - Probably will end up using the Maliit keyboard at least at first, but I need to figure out how to create fully-custom themes.
+These items below may need to be implemented as plugins for the Maliit keyboard somehow.
   - Basic typing shouldn't be that bad, but having it not interfere too much with what's on screen may be tough, plus it needs multiple language support
   - Swiping to type would be helpful but may be difficult to implement.
 If it is implemented, it should display the current result in the suggestion bar as you swipe.
   - The suggestions would be difficult to do when it comes to actually predicting text, but showing the text should be fine.
 It's important to remember that there are a whole bunch of suggestions (at least 10 usually), and that the list scrolls sideways.